localstack/docs/content/en/user-guide/aws/secretsmanager/index.md

     --role arn:aws:iam::000000000000:role/service-role/rotation-lambda-role
 {{ </command> }}

 You can now set a resource policy on the Lambda function to allow Secrets Manager to invoke it using [`AddPermission`](https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html) API.

+Please note that this is not required with the default LocalStack settings, since IAM permission enforcement is disabled by default.

 Execute the following command:

 {{ <command> }}
 $ awslocal lambda add-permission \